Jambosch/testing/README.md

 Chapter 2: Guss and the Time machine

 Chapter 3: Bubba Jay Junior is farming ”crops” but need a new blue bucket.

+Chapter 4: He sticks his head in the bucket which doesn't make sence.